-Designed by MAD Architects, the development is located on a 30,763m² site in the southern part of Chaoyang Park, one of the biggest public parks in Beijing.
+Designed by MAD Architects, the development is located on a 30,763m² site in the southern edge of Beijing’s Chaoyang Park, one of the biggest public parks in Beijing.

-Being developed by Junhao Real Estate Beijing Jingfa Properties, the project broke ground in April 2014 and the topping off ceremony took place in June 2015.
-The plaza is scheduled to be completed by 2017.
+Developed by Junhao Real Estate Beijing Jingfa Properties, the project broke ground in April 2014 and the topping-off ceremony took place in June 2015.
+The plaza was completed in December 2017.

 The Chaoyang Park Plaza’s design is based on MAD founder Ma Yansong’s shan shui City concept, which translates into ‘the city of mountains and water’.
 The concept is based on the traditional Chinese painting style ‘shan shui’, which depicts natural landscapes.

 Ma Yansong replicated the style by combining urban developments with the surrounding natural landscapes, including lakes, forests, valleys and creeks, in order to create a sustainable future city.